bright/new-www/_posts/2020-04-07-connect-to-substrate-nestjs.md

 ## Create sample NestJS project

-First of all we should create the NestJS project.
+First of all, we should create a NestJS project.
 Please use the [nest-cli](https://github.com/nestjs/nest-cli) to generate the project template:

 ```